 Legal interns in OGC work closely with attorneys in all subject matter areas.
 Interns will learn about the responsibilities of a General Counsel Office by gaining exposure to the Office's diverse law practice through its litigation and transactional work, as well as client counseling.
 Interns will develop their analytical and legal writing skills by working directly with the attorneys, including performing traditional case law research, preparing legal memoranda, reviewing agreements, surveying state law, and researching legislative history.
 When possible, interns are invited to attend hearings, depositions, and meetings.

-Interested applicants should apply through the Smithsonian‘s online application system (SOLAA) and include a cover letter, resume, law school transcript, and writing sample (transcripts need not be official, unofficial transcripts may be submitted electronically).
-The Smithsonian will accept applications for: the fall internship between January 1 and April 15; the spring internship between May 1 and October 1; and the summer internship between September 1 and January 15.
+Interested applicants should apply through the Smithsonian‘s online academic appointments (SOLAA) system (link to SOLAA is here) and include a cover letter, resume, law school transcript, and writing sample (transcripts need not be official, unofficial transcripts may be submitted electronically).
+Please note that internship positions for summer 2022 and fall 2022 have been filled.
+The Smithsonian will accept applications for the spring 2023 internship between June 1 and October 15, the summer 2023 internship between September 1 and March 1, and the fall 2023 internship between February 1 and June 15.
 Applications are reviewed on a rolling basis.
 Therefore, the Office encourages interested students to submit applications early within the relevant application window.